-Source: Prepared from MIC, "Census Report"
+Source: Prepared from MIC, "Census Report" and TMG, "Tokyo Metropolitan Population (Estimates)", in Octorber 1st.

-- D The home appliance ownership rates are indices related to the shares of power consumption in the residential sector. - In general, ownership rates of major home appliances have been increasing in Tokyo.
-In FY 2020, in comparison with FY 2000, the ownership rates of room air conditioners, PCs, toilets with warm water bidet, clothes dryers, etc. have remarkably increased, as it reflects the growing needs for the comfort and convenience of life.
+- The home appliance ownership rates are indices related to the shares of power consumption in the residential sector. - In general, ownership rates of major home appliances have been increasing in Tokyo.
+In FY 2021, in comparison with FY 2000, the ownership rates of room air conditioners, PCs, toilets with warm water bidet, clothes dryers, etc. have remarkably increased, as it reflects the growing needs for the comfort and convenience of life.